Long Wharf (Boston)

-Long Wharf is a historic American pier in Boston, Massachusetts, built between 1710 and 1721.
+Long Wharf is a historic pier in Boston, Massachusetts, United States, built between 1710 and 1721.
 It once extended from State Street nearly a half-mile into Boston Harbor; today, the much-shortened wharf (due to land fill on the city end) functions as a dock for passenger ferries and sightseeing boats.

 History

 Boston in 1768, with Long Wharf extending into the harbor.
 Engraving by Paul Revere.

 18th century

 Construction of the wharf began around 1710.
 As originally built the wharf extended from the shoreline adjacent to Faneuil Hall and was one-third of a mile long, thrusting considerably farther than other wharves into deep water and thus allowing larger ships to tie up and unload directly to new warehouses and stores.
 "Constructed by Captain Oliver Noyes, it was lined with warehouses and served as the focus of Boston's great harbor."
-Over time the water areas surrounding the landward end of the wharf were reclaimed, including the areas now occupied by Quincy Market and the Customs House.
+Over time the water areas surrounding the landward end of the wharf were reclaimed, including the areas now occupied by Quincy Market and the Custom House.

 "At the wharf's head in the 18th century was the Bunch-of-Grapes Tavern.
 The painter John Singleton Copley spent his childhood on the wharf, where his mother had a tobacco shop."
 The 1760s Gardiner Building, once home to John Hancock's counting house and now a Chart House restaurant, is the wharf's oldest surviving structure.